By Blue Planet Network Posted on Fri 05 Nov 2010, about 14 years ago

 The water and sanitation project in Mandwa, Bhilwasti and Vaiduvasti has progressed smoothly so far.
 Problems have been identified and addressed accordingly without significant delays in finishing construction.
 Like proposed in earlier reports, we now use Mandwa as a showcase village for other villages to generate interest in adopting sanitary practices.
 Initially people were very hesitant about contributing Rs.
 1000 for these projects, but after seeing the projects in Mandwa, Bhilwasti and Vaiduvasti, more interest has been generated.
 So far, 8 other villages in our program districts have expressed an interest in joining the water and sanitation program.
 We are keen to support the development of water and sanitation facilities, especially in villages where the leadership is pro-active, enthusiastic and motivated and are actively seeking funding to support this initiative further.

-By Gram Vikas Posted on Sat 06 Nov 2010, over 13 years ago
+By Gram Vikas Posted on Sat 06 Nov 2010, about 14 years ago

 Dear Dr. Arole,